-The Department of Psychiatry has four major areas of research interest: Neuroscience, Substance Abuse, Child Wellness and Psychopathology, and Public Psychiatry.
+The Department of Psychiatry has four major areas of research interest: Neuroscience, Substance use, Child Wellness and Psychopathology, and Public Psychiatry.
 Most research efforts focus directly on improving patient care.
-Our faculty are highly committed to sharing their research interests with residents, who often choose a research selective in the second through fourth years of training.
+There is an opportunity for research in the residency and child fellowship with our highly committed research faculty.

-- Human Behavioral Pharmacology Lab - The Human Behavioral Pharmacology Laboratory studies environmental and pharmacological factors that influence drug abuse and diverse new treatments for drug abuse.
+- Vermont Center on Behavior and Health - The VCBH studies environmental and pharmacological factors that influence drug abuse and diverse new treatments for drug abuse.
 Research includes both clinical research on behavioral and pharmacological treatments for alcohol, cocaine, marijuana, nicotine, and opiate dependence and human laboratory research on behavioral effects of abused drugs.

 - The Division of Public Psychiatry serves as a liaison between the Vermont Agency of Human Services Department of Mental Health and the Department of Psychiatry, with a goal to improve access and availability of psychiatric services in Vermont and facilitate recruitment and retention of high caliber psychiatrists and other behavioral health professionals to provide service, training and research in the public sector.